-1. The essential terms of an employment agreement shall be:

-b) the employment commencement date and the duration of labour relations;

-c) the working time and rest periods;

-d) the place of work, and information on the different places of work of the employee if his/her regular or primary places of work are not determined;

-e) the post (where applicable, with an indication of a rank, a grade, a category, etc.), the type and description of work to be performed;

-f) the remuneration (with an indication of a salary and, where applicable, an increment), and the procedure for the payment thereof;

-g) the procedure for compensating overtime work;

-h) the duration of paid and unpaid leave and the procedure for granting said leave;

-i) the procedure for the termination of labour relations by the employer and the employee;

-j) the provisions of a collective agreement, provided that the employment conditions of employees are regulated differently under said provisions.

-2. Upon the request of an employee, an employer shall issue a certificate of employment.
-A certificate of employment shall contain the details of the work performed, the remuneration, and the duration of the employment agreement.

-3. An employment agreement may determine the internal labour regulations to be part of the employment agreement.
-In this case, an employer shall make the internal labour regulations (if any) available to a person for reading before concluding an employment agreement.
+- 1. The essential terms of an employment agreement shall be: - a) information on the parties to the employment agreement; - b) the employment commencement date and the duration of labour relations; - c) the working time and rest periods; - d) the place of work, and information on the different places of work of the employee if his/her regular or primary places o work are not determined; - e) the post (where applicable, with an indication of a rank, a grade, a category, etc.), the type and description of work to b performed; - f) the remuneration (with an indication of a salary and, where applicable, an increment), and the procedure for the paymen thereof; - g) the procedure for compensating overtime work; - h) the duration of paid and unpaid leave and the procedure for granting said leave; - i) the procedure for the termination of labour relations by the employer and the employee; - j) the provisions of a collective agreement, provided that the employment conditions of employees are regulated differently under said provisions. - 2.
+Upon the request of an employee, an employer shall issue a certificate of employment.
+A certificate of employment shal contain the details of the work performed, the remuneration, and the duration of the employment agreement. - 3.
+An employment agreement may determine the internal labour regulations to be part of the employment agreement.
+In thi case, an employer shall make the internal labour regulations (if any) available to a person for reading before concluding at employment agreement.
 An employer shall make changes made to the internal labour regulations available to an employee for reading within 14 days of making such changes.

-4. If several employment agreements are concluded with an employee that only supplement and do not entirely supersede one another, all the employment agreements shall be valid and shall be deemed to be one employment agreement.

-5. A preceding labour agreement shall remain valid inasmuch as its provisions are not changed by a subsequent labour agreement.

-6. If several employment agreements have been concluded with an employee relating to one and the same term, the employment agreement last concluded shall prevail.

-7. A provision in an individual employment agreement concluded with an employee that contravenes this Law or a collective agreement with the same employee shall be void, except where the individual labour agreement improves the conditions of the employee.
+- 4. If several employment agreements are concluded with an employee that only supplement and do not entirely supersede on another, all the employment agreements shall be valid and shall be deemed to be one employment agreement. - 5.
+A preceding labour agreement shall remain valid inasmuch as its provisions are not changed by a subsequent labou agreement. - 6.
+If several employment agreements have been concluded with an employee relating to one and the same term, the employment agreement last concluded shall prevail. - 7.
+A provision in an individual employment agreement concluded with an employee that contravenes this Law or a collectiv agreement with the same employee shall be void, except where the individual labour agreement improves the conditions of the employee.